blauwe-lucht/perforce2git-poc/README.md

 # perforce2git-poc
 This is a proof of concept of the migration of a Perforce depot to a git repository.
 It shows how a simple Perforce depot can be migrated using [git-p4](https://git-scm.com/docs/git-p4).
-Note that it will only migrate a single branch (the main branch).
-I haven't found a way to do this for multiple branches in a way that will actually create proper git branches.
+Note that this will import all branches defined with p4 branch that relate to the depot path specified in the 'git p4' command.

 # Prerequisites